Revelation 11

 3. Judgment of the dead at the end of the millennium (see Rev. 20:12); “the time of the dead to be judged”.

-1. “thy servants the prophets”; those who were especially faithful.
+1. “thy servants the prophets”; Old Testament saints, especially those who were faithful in a dark day.

-2. “the saints”; those who were the intelligent, separated people of God.
+2. “the saints”; the separated people of God, through all ages.

 3. “those who fear thy name, small and great”; every true believer, no matter how weak.